FartyPants/Training_PRO/README.md

   FP_step_decay_with_Warmup - every next epoch will halve the LR
 - Coninual Pretraining - adding lm_head and embed_tokens to the training
   ![image](https://github.com/user-attachments/assets/ccf1a12a-2ad4-482a-87d4-0854c4c93a89)

-  This will do basically full finetune if used with All Linear and the LORA files will be huge Also YOU have to use 8bit optimiser with this, otherwise it won't probably fit into your 24GB - so you need to use 4-bit BnB to load model, then select 8-bit Adam, like paged_adamw_8bit
+  This will do basically sorta full finetune if used with All Linear Targets and the LORA files will be huge (size of the quantized model)
+  YOU have to use 8bit optimiser with this, otherwise it won't fit into your 24GB - so you need to use 4-bit BnB to load model, then select 8-bit Adam, like paged_adamw_8bit.
+You can tune LLAMA-3 8B if you are careful, with rank 16 or 32 and 2-4 batch and 256 context length.
 - paged_adamw_8bit and adamw_8bit added